 On the whole, Gmail and all associated Google services are available globally.
-However, there are some countries where that country’s government has blocked Google for political reasons.
+However, there are some countries where the government has blocked Google for political reasons.
 One classic example is China.
 Russia briefly blocked Gmail and other Google services in their dispute over Telegram, but this ban has now been lifted.
 Some other countries may also restrict access to Gmail.
-And Google may hold off from offering it others.
+And Google may hold off from offering it to others.

 How many Gmail accounts can you have?

 There’s no limit to the number of Google/Gmail accounts you can have.
 But for the purposes of adding a phone number to the account, you’re restricted to four Google/Gmail accounts per unique mobile number.

 How do I set up a Gmail account?